denkuz22/calorie-app/readme.md

 # Calorie Bud Application

-> This is a front end application written with HTML, CSS and JS. (no frameworks included)
+> This is a front end application written in HTML, CSS and JS. (no frameworks included)

 # Functionality